udacity/create-your-own-adventure/english/real-marsh-mallow/real-marsh-mallows.md

-So what is real marsh mallow?
-It's a plant, [Althaea officinalis)](https://en.wikipedia.org/wiki/Althaea_officinalis)
+So what actually is a real marsh mallow?

+It's a medicinal plant, [Althaea officinalis] (https://en.wikipedia.org/wiki/Althaea_officinalis)